Taking action on smoking and health

 How can we better influence uptake of smoking amongst those in this age group, particularly young people not in work or in low paid employment, apprenticeships and at college?

-This group will review and celebrate smoke-free homes activity to date and recommend future action priorities through the medium of an event or mini-summit.
+This group reviewed and celebrated smoke-free homes activity to date and recommend future action priorities at a mini-summit on 14 June 2017.

-A small group of STA members are contributing to a guide to inform those involved in community planning who come from non-health backgrounds so that they may appreciate the need for partnership working across different sectors to reduce smoking prevalence.
+A small group of STA members contributed to a guide to inform those involved in community planning who come from non-health backgrounds so that they may appreciate the need for partnership working across different sectors to reduce smoking prevalence.

 Tobacco Control Guide for Community Planning (PDF, 198 KB)